Corey Dowden

-Corey Dowden (born October 18, 1968) is an American former defensive back in the National Football League.
+Corey Dowden (born October 18, 1968) is an American former professional defensive back in the National Football League (NFL).

 Biography

-Dowden was born on October 18, 1968 in New Orleans, Louisiana.
+Dowden was born on October 18, 1968, in New Orleans, Louisiana.

 Career

 Dowden's first professional experience was in two seasons with the Tampa Bay Storm of the Arena Football League.
 He was named Second-team All-Arena in 1995.
 He then spent a season with the Ottawa Rough Riders of the Canadian Football League before returning to the Storm for another season.
 During the 1996 NFL season Dowden played with two teams: First, with the Green Bay Packers and later that season he joined the Baltimore Ravens.
 He spent the 1997 NFL season with the Chicago Bears before returning to the Storm for one final season.

 He played at the collegiate level at Tulane University.